 Machine embroidery traces thin, irregular lines—part scar, part map—across the surface.
-Flowers collapse.
-Shadows multiply.
-Objects shift and vibrate.
 What once felt familiar becomes unstable.
-In a culture saturated with manipulated images and curated illusions, she leans into rupture.
-Walter Benjamin warned of the aura lost through endless reproduction; Landel stitches it back in, drawing on the intimacy of embroidery and mending—through labor, slowness, and touch.
+In a culture saturated with manipulated images and curated illusions, she leans into rupture, stitching intimacy back in through labor, slowness, and touch.

 These are not pristine images.
 They are disrupted, broken, stitched-over inner landscapes.
 Landel reclaims the handmade as a challenge to the polished, the fast, and the fake.